Neutrollized/packer-gcp-with-githubactions/README.md

 I'm also using larger machine types (i.e. *n2-standard-4*), but with [preemptible VM instances](https://cloud.google.com/compute/docs/instances/preemptible) which should both speed up the build process and reduce overall cost.

+> [!NOTE]
-**NOTE**: there are other non-HashiCorp stack images, but they will not be included in the GitHub Actions to automatically build images
+> There are other non-HashiCorp stack images,
+> but they will not be included in the GitHub Actions to automatically build images

 ## Setup